wjabbour/rocm-learning/README.md

+# Currently Working On

+I was excited to begin learning Triton, but AMD's nightly builds of ROCm/Pytorch don't support my GPU architecture just yet.
+For now, I will delve into quantization.

+I just finished the writeup for my [block-level reduction](src/kernels/reduction/sum_1d/v1_block_level/profiling.md).

+[Here](PROGRESSION_LOG.md) is everything I've worked on so far, ordered and dated.

 # About Me

 Hi, I’m Turner Jabbour.
 I’ve been a software engineer for ~6 years, primarily working in Node and React.
 Around September 2025, I became deeply interested in GPU programming, ROCm, and the broader world of low-level performance engineering.